MainMayowa/Web-Application-Security-Testing-Methodology/README.md

 * subfinder
 * httpx
-* dev tools
+* Browser developer tools
 * dig
 * nmap

-ALWAYS EMPHASIZE AND EXERCIZE THINKING OVER TOOLS
+Emphasis is always placed on understanding the system and identifying trust boundaries rather than relying solely on automated tools.

 ## Stage 2 — Authentication & Session Analysis
 Once the attack surface is understood, the next step is to analyze how the application manages identity and sessions.
-This is basically observing how users authenticate and how session state is maintained across requests.
+This stage involves observing how users authenticate and how session state is maintained across requests.

-Areas tested includes:
+Areas typically tested includes:

 * Login workflow behavior
 * Token generation and structure